njuptlogic/Pillar_fusion/README.md

 A weight-shared unified multimodal encoder is a prerequisite for foundation models, especially in the context of 3D perception, unifying information from both images and LiDAR data.
 This is the first truly multimodal fusion backbone, seamlessly connecting to any 3D detection head.

 ## Quick Start
+we test env both with conda/miniconda/anaconda,and try differnt graphics card (3090 and 4090 are all FINE). we recommend you train this repo with at leasst 24g graphics memory and 60g general memory for each card

 ### Installation

 ```shell